jangirrishabh/Overcoming-exploration-from-demos/README.md

 ## Tasks
-The types of tasks I am considering for now (in Barret WAM) are -
+The type of tasks I am considering for now (in Barret WAM) are -
 - [x] Learning Inverse Kinemantics (learning how to reach a particular point inside the workspace)
 - [x] Learning to grasp a block and take it to a given goal inside the workspace
 - [x] Learning to stack a block on top of another block